-5.1 WAGES
+5.1 Wages

-Employees shall be compensated in accordance with the salary schedule, which is attached as Appendix "B".
+Employees shall be compensated in accordance with the salary schedule which is attached as Appendix "B".
+The part-time salary schedule will be set at ten percent (10%) below Park Maintenance Worker.

 Most new employees and promoted employees are appointed to Step 1 of the salary schedule for their classification.
-Appointments at a step higher than Step 1 is at the sole discretion and approval of the Department Head and will be based on the employee's experience and education.
-Appointments above Step 4 must be approved by the General Manager.
+Appointment at a step higher than Step 1 is at the sole discretion and approval of the Department Head and will be based upon the employee's experience and education.
+Appointment above Step 4 must be approved by the General Manager.